Eddie Kantar

 If declarer wins, partner following low, and plays a another spade, you win and play a heart forcing one hand or the other to trump.
 Declarer dare not play another spade with two spades in one hand and one in the other while you have K3 left.
 You will win and play another heart forcing declarer to use his last trump.
 Now you can trump the second club, and your two remaining hearts are high.
 If declarer stops drawing trump, you can trump the second club and defeat the contract.

 If declarer ducks your spade honor play at trick two, play a heart.
 Say declarer ruffs in dummy and discards a club.
 When a second spade is led from dummy, split your honors again.
 If declarer ducks, play another heart establishing an extra spade trick for yourself no matter where declarer trumps.
-The bottom line is that there is no way declarer can make this hand if you split your spade honors each time the suit is led and play a heart each time you have the lead.

 The West hand: S. 4 H. J54 D. 97532 C. 10872